Getting around from South Queensferry

 Additional information can be obtained from trainline

 Lothian Buses operate service X99 Cruiselink for direct (non-stop) transfer to the City Centre (St Andrew Square).
-Return Tickets cost £10.00 Adult & £5 Child and also allow customers to use other city buses on the network.
-X99 ticket + City Bus Tour costs £25.00 Adult & £12.50.
+Return Tickets cost £12.00 Adult & £6 Child and also allow customers to use other city buses on the network.
+X99 ticket + City Bus Tour costs £28.00 Adult (accompanied children travel free on tours).
 For more information click https://www.lothianbuses.com/timetables/cruiselink-x99/

 Crew members with a valid ID travel for free on service X99.
-Service 43/X43 is the local bus to Queensferry Town Centre, just a 10 minute walk from Hawes Pier, X99 tickets can also be used on this service.
+Service 43 is the local bus to Edinburgh from Queensferry Town Centre, just a 10 minute walk from Hawes Pier.
+X99 tickets can also be used on this service.

 Edinburgh Airport is the nearest airport to South Queensferry.
 It is about 15 minutes drive away. https://www.fanavia.com/edi/